 Dr Jacob McKnight

-Jacob McKnight is a post-doctoral researcher with an interest in health systems and reform.
+Jacob McKnight is a post-doctoral researcher with an interest in health systems and management reform.
 After working for Medecins Sans Frontieres, he completed a PhD at Said Business School focused on hospital management in Ethiopia.
-He used organisational and marketing theory to provide new perspectives on public health problems.
+He used organisational and marketing theory to provide new perspectives on global health problems.

 As part of the VITAL project, Jacob leads work on the development and design of wearable technologies for use in ICUs in Vietnam.
 He is also co-investigator on the CINAMR project, which aims to test the effectiveness and appropriateness of a hub-and-spoke microbiology system in Kenya.
 He is also interested in critical care in lower-income settings and recently led qualitative work on the POETIC project that sought to understand the readiness of hospitals to deliver Essential Emergency and Critical Care.

 Most recently, Dr McKnight has focused on readying health facilities for extreme weather and has a number of projects in development on this topic.

 Policies and resources for strengthening of emergency and critical care services in the context of the global COVID-19 pandemic in Kenya

 Oliwa JN. et al, (2023), PLOS Global Public Health, 3, e0000483 - e0000483